yazin-yousif/College-GPA-Calculator/README.md

 # GPACalc

 ##Decription:
-GPACalc is Python script which calculates the user's term or cumulative GPA on a scale of 0 to 4.
-To run the script, it is required that you have Python installed.
+_GPACalc_ is Python script which allows the user to calculate their term or cumulative GPA on a scale of 0 to 4.
+The script is geared towards college students but its code can easily be modified to include high school students as well.

+###Dependencies:
+The script requires that you have Python 2.7 installed.
 On Linux, Python may already be part of your distribution or may be available as a package.
 For Windows and Mac OS, please refer to the Python download page for installers and instructions.
-The pipeline has been tested with Python 2.7, but it might also work with later versions of Python such as 3.5.

 ##How to Run:
 Simply download the script and invoke the Python interpreter in your terminal or command prompt manually as follows: